2020 Valentine’s Concert – Frequently asked questions: event

 What are the transport options to the venue?

 Onsite parking is limited, where possible customers are encouraged to car pool or utilise the free shuttle bus service from the Joondalup Train Station.
-Further details on the shuttle bus and parking will be made available closer to the event date
+An allocated drop-off/pick-up point will be available adjacent to the Joondalup Country Club, accessible from Spyglass Grove.
+Further details on transport options will be made available closer to the event date.

 What items can I bring to the event?